 remove the masking

-Remove the masking fluid from the white butterfly wings.
+Remove masking from wings.

 While painting butterflies keep in mind that butterflies actually have four wings.